 It’s that time of year again.
-We present our annual best Smurfs of the year.
-The reason for the delay is that it was so challenging this year.
+We present our annual list of our favorite Smurfs of the year.
+The reason for the delay is that it was such a challenging year.
 There was great debate here in the office, as our panel spent long hours compiling attributes and characteristics to shore up our list.
 We might not ever be able to top our 2005 list, but we hope Smurfers appreciate how much work went into compiling our list this year.

-10) Pretentious Smurf- Pretentious Smurf wants other Smurfs to love him, but he doesn’t know how to make that happen.
-It’s a wonder more Smurfs don’t face this dilemma, as the primary source of information about love, for most beings, comes from their parents.
-Smurfs don’t have parents.
+10) Pretentious Smurf- Pretentious Smurf wants the Smurfs to love him, but he doesn’t know how to make it happen.
+He, like all Smurfs don’t have parents, our primary definition of love.
 Most Smurflings are delivered by storks, and some were created by Gargamel and others.
-Papa Smurf is the leader of the Smurfs, but he is not their father.
+Papa Smurf is the leader of the Smurfs, but he is not their biological father.
 There is no Mama Smurf, with whom they might witness loving interactions with Papa Smurf to help them define love.
-They also don’t receive influential paternal and maternal forms of love.
-They’re on their own to discover the definition of love.
-In the absence of paternal lessons, there are but a few definitions of attaining love: the love you give is the love you receive, and one cannot know love without first loving oneself.
+They’re on their own to define the intricacies of love.
+In the absence of paternal lessons, there are but a few definitions of attaining love, the love you give is the love you receive, and one cannot know love without first loving oneself.

-8) Reflective Smurf- Reflective Smurf read a wide array of books before we met him.
-We considered this a redundant error.
-Why not just give those same attributes to Brainy Smurf?
-We found out that that in this new generation of Smurfs, of unique depth, that Reflective Smurf learned how to analyze his actions by reading experts (i.e. authors of his favorite books) analyze their characters and their characters’ actions.
-Like many of the side characters in Smurf Village, Reflective Smurf is not fully developed.
-He is a vehicle through which the writers define other characters.
-When, for example, the good friends Salubrious Smurf and Quiescent Smurf argued, Lachrymose was upset by some of the the things Salubrious said.
+9) Reflective Smurf- When we first meet Reflective Smurf, the character just seemed redundant.
+Why didn’t the writers just give all these characteristics to Brainy Smurf?
+As with most of this new generation of Smurfs, we find that Reflective provides a unique level of depth to Smurf Village.
+Whereas Brainy displayed his intelligence in every episode in which he appeared, Reflective’s intelligence is less overt.
+Reflective’s intelligence was more analytical and situational.
+Like many of the side characters in Smurf Village, Reflective Smurf is purposefully underdeveloped.
+He is a vehicle through which the writers define other Smurfs.
+When, for example, the good friends Salubrious Smurf and Quiescent Smurf argued, Lachrymose Smurf is not upset by some of the things Salubrious said.

-“They’ve loved each other for so long,” he said.
-“How could he say such things to his favorite Smurf Quiescent?”
+“They’ve loved each other for so long,” Reflective says.
+“How could Salubrious say such things to someone he loves so much?”

-“You heard him.
-Salubrious said some things that will be difficult to unwind,” Lachrymose added.
+“Ok, but he said some things that he might not be able to unwind,” Reflective adds.
 “I’m going to say something, before they drag this out too long.”

-“You’ll do more harm than good,” Reflective cautions.
+“You’ll do more harm than good,” Lachrymose cautions.

-“He said some awful things though,” Lachrymose responds.
-“He’s going to regret it.”
+“He said some awful things though,” Reflective responds.
+“I’m going to talk to him and tell him that if he doesn’t undo this, he’s going to regret it.”

-6) Bellicose Smurf- Bellicose Smurf’s early dialogue offended some of us so much that we wanted to crawl into a hole and cry.
+6) Bellicose Smurf- Bellicose Smurf’s initial monologue to open this three-part series offended some of us so much that we wanted to crawl into a hole and cry.
 Many of us were unable to watch these episodes without a bottle of Merlot, a friend on the phone to talk us through it, and a warm, dry blanket.
-His discursive dialogue seemed so incongruent to the Smurf aesthetic.
-When acclaimed director Rama Eflue exerted some influence over the character, he introduced a holistic sense of cohesion in the whimsically conceived diegetic oeuvre.
+His discursive monologue seemed so incongruent to the Smurf aesthetic.
+When the acclaimed director Rama Eflue exerted some influence over the character, he introduced a holistic sense of cohesion in the whimsically conceived diegetic oeuvre.
 Eflue not only introduced us to the interiority of Bellicose, but he provided a basic honesty with his techniques and framed it in the Smurf schema with Homeric parallels.
-Introducing him with the Claudio Baglioni’s beautiful, orchestral arrangement E Tu Come Stai didn’t hurt either.
+Introducing him with Claudio Baglioni’s beautiful, orchestral arrangement E Tu Come Stai didn’t hurt either.

 5) Contumacious Smurf- From his introduction to his bitter, unusually violent end, Contumacious Smurf provided us a form of drama in two different episodes last season that have no parallel in any prior or subsequent Smurfean fare.
 It was a mixture of fantasy, delicate political and personal satire, knockabout farce, obscenity (probably of ritual origin) and in the case of his far too infrequent interactions with Lachrymose Smurf at least, delightful lyric poetry.